mitto121/react-typescript-webpack-startup/README.md

 ### `npm run test`

-Above command will not work.Currently I am Working on testing part by configuration jest and enzyme with coverage.
+ARun test and show converage on console.
+It is not implemented yet but I am planing to use Jest with enzyme to write test case and show coverage on console once test case get sucess.

 ### `npm run build`

-Builds the app for production to the `build` folder.<br />
+Builds the app for production to the `dist` folder.<br />
 It correctly bundles React in production mode and optimizes the build for the best performance.

 The build is minified and the filenames include the hashes.<br />